 Instructions

-- Preheat the oven to 350°F and grease and line an 8x8 inch pan with parchment paper.
+- Preheat the oven to 350°F and grease and line an 9x9 inch square pan with parchment paper.

 - Whisk together the melted butter, brown sugar, and granulated sugar.

 - Add in the eggs one at a time and whisk each one until fully incorporated and the batter starts to get lighter in color.
+To get crinkly brownie tops, be sure to whisk the sugar and eggs for at least 4-5 minutes.
 Then add in the vanilla extract.

 - Fold in the cocoa powder, flour, and salt and mix until the batter is smooth and there are no more lumps.